Adventures in Asian Art

 The servant brought the inscribed half of the mirror back to the princess.
 For many days, the princess could not stop crying when she found that her husband was alive and still loved her.

-Commissioner Yang Su, becoming aware of this saga realized that he could never obtain the love of the princess.
+Commissioner Yang Su, becoming aware of this saga, realized that he could never obtain the princess's love.
 He sent for the husband and allowed them to reunite.

-This phrase in Chinese is now used to describe a couple who has been torn apart for some reason (usually divorce), but have come back together (or remarried).
+This proverb, 破鏡重圓, is now used to describe a couple who has been torn apart for some reason (usually divorce) but have come back together (or remarried).

 Filial Piety